-If you are age 20 or older, you are pregnant, and you have no other children living with you, you can get TAFDC—for yourself only—beginning with your third trimester (week 27 or 120 days before your due date).
-If you are a teen (under age 20), you are pregnant, you have no other children living with you, and you are meeting the teen school attendance requirements, see School attendance rules for teen parents, you can get TAFDC—for yourself only—as soon as the pregnancy is verified.
-106 C.M.R. §§ 203.565, 204.235(c); DTA Online Guide (Pregnancy).
+If you are age 20 or older, you are pregnant, and you have no other children living with you, you can get TAFDC – for yourself only –beginning with your third trimester (week 27 or 120 days before your due date).
+If you are a teen (under age 20), you are pregnant, you have no other children living with you, and you are meeting the teen school attendance requirements, see What are the school attendance rules for teen parents and pregnant teens?, you can get TAFDC – for yourself only –as soon as the pregnancy is verified.
+106 C.M.R. § 702.210; DTA Online Guide (Pregnancy).

 You should begin the application process several weeks before your eligibility date in order to get benefits as soon as you are eligible.